leighmcculloch/middleman-cdn/README.md

 ## Example Usage

 I'm using middleman-cdn on my personal website [leighmcculloch.com](http://leighmcculloch.com) which is on [github](https://github.com/leighmcculloch/leighmcculloch.com) if you want to checkout how I deploy.
-Unlike CloudFront, CloudFlare doesn't default to caching HTML.
-Configure a PageRule that looks like this to tell CloudFlare's edge to cache everything.
+It's configuration has all of the above CDNs in use for demonstration.
+I primarily use CloudFlare, and unlike the other CDNs, CloudFlare doesn't default to caching HTML.
+To make the most of CloudFlare, configure a PageRule that looks like this to tell CloudFlare to cache everything.
 ![CloudFlare PageRule Example](README-cloudflare-pagerule-example.png)

 ## Thanks

 Middleman CDN is a fork off [Middleman CloudFront](https://github.com/andrusha/middleman-cloudfront) and I used it as the base for building this extension.
 The code was well structured and easy to understand.
-It was easy to break out the CloudFront specific logic and to add support for CloudFlare.
+It was easy to break out the CloudFront specific logic and to add support for CloudFlare and the other CDNs.
 My gratitude goes to @andrusha and @manuelmeurer for their work on Middleman CloudFront.

 Thanks to @b4k3r for the [Cloudflare gem](https://github.com/b4k3r/cloudflare) that made invalidating CloudFlare files a breeze.

+Thanks to @geemus and the many contributors to the [fog gem](https://github.com/fog/fog) that made invalidating CloudFront easy.

+Official gems from [Fastly](https://github.com/fastly/fastly-ruby) and [MaxCDN](https://github.com/MaxCDN/ruby-maxcdn) are used for interacting with their services.

 ## Why Middleman CDN

-Middleman CloudFront is a great extension for Middleman and perfect if you're using CloudFront.
-I needed a similar extension for CloudFlare, however it's becoming increasingly common for static websites to be hosted across multiple CDNs. [jsDelivr](http://jsdelivr.com/) is a well known promoter of this strategy.
+It's becoming increasingly common for static websites to be hosted across multiple CDNs. [jsDelivr](http://jsdelivr.com/) is a well known promoter of this strategy and it's a strategy I want my toolset (middleman) to support for my next side project.

-In light of the new trends in how we are using CDNs, I decided it would be more worthwhile to create an extension that can grow to support all the popular CDNs.
+I've created this extension so that it can grow to support the CDNs we (you and me) are using.